 Product Backlog Item (PBI)

-- Often written in User Story form
+- Often considered a User Story

 - Has a product-wide definition of done to prevent technical debt

 - Time/effort estimate, if used, is provided by the team, ideally in relative units (e.g., story points)

 - PBIs selected by the team during Sprint Planning, plus their continuously-updated plan to accomplish them (e.g., Sprint Tasks)

 - Initial tasks are identified by the team during Sprint Planning

 - Team will discover additional work needed to meet the Sprint Goal during Sprint execution

 - No changes are made during the Sprint that would endanger the Sprint Goal